 It's certainly not the best situation.
-But if you make the effort, you don’t have to resign yourself to a less than golden retirement.
-Here are a few moves to make that may save you from a cash-strapped existence during your golden years.
+But if you make an effort, you don’t have to resign yourself to a less-than-golden retirement.
+Here are a few moves that may save you from a cash-strapped existence during your golden years.
 1) Reduce expenses, 2) work longer, 3) work part-time in retirement, and 4) use home equity to refinance out of mortgage payments or create a stream of income.

 II.
 What to do if you cannot afford to save for retirement

 Saving for retirement is difficult, and it can get overwhelming at times.
 But that shouldn’t distract you from making an effort.
-If you are finding it difficult to build your retirement nest egg, you may want to consider these savings tips.
+If you find it difficult to build your retirement nest egg, you may consider these savings tips.

-Save extra money Most of us receive a tax refund, pay increases, and extra paychecks over the course of the year.
+Save extra money Most of us receive a tax refund, pay increases, and extra paychecks over the year.
 Save these as they become available.

-Trim the budget You can cut out the small expenses like cable, subscription services, dining out, etc. or make one-time large cuts like downsizing the home and/or car, getting a roommate to help with rent/mortgage or scaling back annual travel plans.
+Trim the budget You can cut out the small expenses like cable, subscription services, dining out, etc., or make one-time large cuts like downsizing the home and car, getting a roommate to help with rent/mortgage, or scaling back annual travel plans.

 Consider a side hustle Working another job is a fantastic way to save more for retirement.
-And the best part is, it won’t cost you anything more than your effort and time.
+And the best part is that it won’t cost you anything more than your effort and time.